DFE-Digital/school-placements-beta-prototype/app/content/privacy.md

 You can also use our [contact form](https://form.education.gov.uk/) to get in touch with our Data Protection Officer.

-If we cannot resolve your issue, you have the right to raise it with the Information Commissioner's Office (ICO) at [https://ico.org.uk/make-a-complaint/](https://ico.org.uk/make-a-complaint/).
+If we cannot resolve your issue, you have the right to raise it with the Information Commissioner’s Office (ICO) at [https://ico.org.uk/make-a-complaint/](https://ico.org.uk/make-a-complaint/).

 ## Keeping our privacy notice up to date